-GRANITE POINT MORTGAGE TRUST INC. Annual Meeting of Stockholders May 15, 2018 9:00 AM Eastern Daylight Time This proxy is solicited by the Board of Directors
+GRANITE POINT MORTGAGE TRUST INC. Annual Meeting of Stockholders May 14, 2019 10:00 AM Eastern Time This proxy is solicited by the Board of Directors

-The undersigned hereby authorizes and appoints John A. Taylor and Rebecca B. Sandberg, and each of them, as proxies, with full power of substitution, to represent the undersigned at the Annual Meeting of Stockholders to be held at Loews Regency Hotel, 540 Park Avenue, New York, NY 10065, on Tuesday, May 15, 2018, at 9:00 a.m.
-Eastern Daylight Time, and at any postponements or adjournments thereof, and to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting and to otherwise represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.
+The undersigned hereby authorizes and appoints John A. Taylor and Rebecca B. Sandberg, and each of them, as proxies, with full power of substitution, to represent the undersigned at the Annual Meeting of Stockholders to be held virtually on Tuesday, May 14, 2019, at 10:00 a.m.
+Eastern Time, and at any postponements or adjournments thereof, and to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting and to otherwise represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.

-When properly executed, this proxy will be voted on the proposals set forth herein as directed by the stockholder, but if no direction is made in the space provided, this proxy will be voted FOR the election of all nominees for director, FOR the advisory vote on executive compensation, FOR the 1 year frequency option on the advisory vote relating to the frequency of future advisory votes on executive compensation, FOR ratification of the appointment of auditors, and according to the discretion of the proxy holders on any other matters that may properly come before the meeting or any postponement or adjournment thereof.
+When properly executed, this proxy will be voted on the proposals set forth herein as directed by the stockholder, but if no direction is made in the space provided, this proxy will be voted FOR the election of all nominees for director, FOR the advisory vote on executive compensation, FOR ratification of the appointment of auditors, and according to the discretion of the proxy holders on any other matters that may properly come before the meeting or any postponement or adjournment thereof.
 This proxy is revocable.